-For information on Solomon Northup Day contact Founder Renee Moore at 518-596-4329, email@example.com; Johnnie Roberts, Program Coordinator at 518-587-3241; or email the North Country Underground Railroad Historical Association at firstname.lastname@example.org.
-This event is held at The Saratoga Springs Visitor Center, 297 Broadway, Saratoga Springs, NY 12866.
+For information on Solomon Northup Day, contact Founder Renee Moore (518-596-4329, email@example.com), or email the North Country Underground Railroad Historical Association at firstname.lastname@example.org.
+This event is held at Skidmore College, Saratoga Springs, New York.

 For more on the history of the UGRR in Saratoga County, contact Kristina Saddlemire Reese at (518) 884-4771, or email the Historian, Village of Schuylerville.